 If you have one broken rear axle.
 DO NOT drive with 3 axles.
 This will place all the torque / pressure to opposing side and will cause failure .This failure may happen immediately or delayed.
 It is usually delayed causing the driver confusion on what caused the axle to fail.
 This is usually seen as a situation where failure will occur when you were “just driving down the road”.
 The delayed fatigue on the axle may finally give out when you are driving under minimal load (i.e. slight incline) and the Axle will "POP" and give.

 A power hop can happen by accelerating (under load) without the wheel straight, or this can be mashing through the whoops and your tire comes off the ground and lands at the next whoop.
 Similar scenario to jumping your car and landing on the gas.

 Any unit running a 30” tire or larger is putting excessive pressure on the axle trying to rotate the tire.
 These customers are more susceptible to broken axles and CV's.
 A heavy duty alternative may be necessary.

 hitting rocks at speed or getting hung up on a rock, stump, or obstacle leaves the axle vulnerable.
-Once an axle is damaged/ knicked it has a weak point.
+Once an axle is damaged/ nicked it has a weak point.
 Pressure will concentrate to a damaged portion until failure.
 Similar to a windshield rock chip eventually cracking the entire window.
-An unnoticed knick or chip can lead to eventual axles failure without any obvious reason.
+An unnoticed nick or chip can lead to eventual axles failure without any obvious reason.

 High horsepower cars are suggested to run with RCV Pro Series completes.
 The axle bar and CV are not meant to hold that kind of horsepower and torque.